 “ Nigeria- Big, bold and awesome.
 Majestic actor who always gets the attention with his charismatic and often very physical roles.
 Most famous for his portrayal of the peculair Dr. Eko in Lost.
 Will starr in Thor as a villain ” - melkmans

 An only child, Idris Elba was born and raised in Hackney, London, England.
 His father, Winston, is from Sierra Leone and worked at a Ford motor factory.
 His mother, Eve, is from Ghana and had a clerical duty.
-Idris went to school in Canning Town, where he first became involved in acting.
+Idris attended school in Canning Town, where he first became involved in acting.
 He gained a place in the National Youth Music Theatre - thanks to a £1,500 Prince's Trust grant...